ChrisAngelelli/SEAquel-Surf-Shop/README.md

 scripts is broken into two components:
 * createDB - hosts the SQL files to create the database
-* supportFiles - host python and data generation scripts
+* support - host python/data generation scripts

 ### Documents